Recreational hiker, novice trip report writer, nature lover.

 After about twenty-five minutes, you arrive at the pair of little shacks at the base of Mount Adams.
 This was our first trail marking point.

 We typically average about three miles an hour on flat ground, so we figured we'd keep track of the time and note markers every half hour to help with the long slog back.
-In the second thirty minute section, we started to hit some muddy areas and had to hop around a bit as we walked through the tree-lined path that didn't afford much in the way of views.
+In the second thirty-minute section, we started to hit some muddy areas and had to hop around a bit as we walked through the tree-lined path that didn't afford much in the way of views.

 At the hour mark (9:40 a.m.), the trees opened up and gave us a nice view of a peak off to the left (I'm guessing Redfield) and the trail had a dark sandy feel to it.
 We dubbed this the silt and open tree marker for the hour mark.

 The trail dried out for a bit and we had to climb a metal bar about ten minutes later.
 A stream appeared on the right and the path followed that along until we came to a rather new-looking bridge.
 This was the hour and a half marker and we bounced our way across it.
+Reports from late 2019 say that the bridge was washed away in a storm and you'll have to wade across this stream again.

 After the bridge, the trail went back into the forest and it turned muddy again.
 We got a little bit of upslope and ended up catching up to the Vermont pair and passing them momentarily.
 We didn't stay in front long as I was crossing a muddy area, planted a pole that sank down really deep and threw me off balance and into the mud.
 When I went to pull my foot out, my shoe stayed lodged in the mud and I was there in my sock.